 with m_l the altitude dependent AMFs (see Sect.
 6.7.3) that describe the vertically resolved sensitivity to NO2, v_l the column density, and c_l the temperature correction term discussed below (see Sect.
-6.7.4) for layer $l = 1, 2, ..., n_l$ [Boersma et al., 2004].
-The altitude-dependent AMFs depend on retrieval (forward model) parameters, including the satellite viewing geometry, as well as surface albedo and surface pressure, cloud fraction, and cloud pressure.
+6.7.4) for layer $l=1,2,\ldots,n_l$ [Boersma et al., 2004].
+The altitude-dependent AMF depends on retrieval (forward model) parameters, including the satellite viewing geometry, as well as surface albedo and surface pressure, cloud fraction, and cloud pressure.

-The data assimilation system provides an estimate for the stratospheric vertical profile with a stratospheric column amount (N_v^{strat}) in close agreement to the satellite observations (cf. Fig. 9).
-Summation over the layers above the tropopause level ($l > l{tp}$) to top-of-atmosphere ($l = n_l$) and multiplication with the box AMF provides the stratospheric AMF, from which the stratospheric slant column can then be calculated:
+The CAMS system will provide the a-priori stratospheric vertical profile (as discussed above).
+Summation over the layers above the tropopause level ($l > l{\rm tp}$) to top-of-atmosphere ($l = n_l$) and multiplication with the box AMF and temperature correction (see below) provides the stratospheric AMF, from which the stratospheric slant column can then be calculated: